jacob-hill90/assessment-4/README.md

 ## Rules / Process
 - This test is fully open notes and open Google, but is not to be completed with the help of other students/individuals
 - Do not open a pull request against this repository.
-We will evaluate your code individually with you.

 ## Requirements
 - This assessment must be completed using Django.